 Alcohol is a central nervous system depressant.
 Caffeine in coffee is a stimulant.
 It has no effect on the absorption or elimination of alcohol from your body.
 The risk of mixing caffeine with alcohol is that the stimulating effect of caffeine may lead you to believe you are capable of taking on a divided attention task such as driving.
 In other words, it can trick you into thinking you are sober.

-97. Also according to the CDC, 16% of motor vehicle accidents involved drugs (prescription or illicit.)
+97. Also according to the CDC, 16 percent of motor vehicle accidents involved drugs.

 Drugs – legal and illegal – are involved in about 16 percent of motor vehicle crashes.